grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 </CodeGroup>

-### Check output
+## See percentage of checks that passed

-When you run a script including checks, you can see the outcome of the check calls in the following output:
+When you run a script that includes checks, you can see the outcome of the check calls in the summary output:

 <CodeGroup lineNumbers={[false]}>